Medical models of extremities

-Our unique medical model design process and manufacturing techniques makes developing acrylic bone models a snap!
-We can take the most complex combinations of implants, provide peace of mind as we walk with you through the development process in real-time, and deliver models that are 100% accurate and on-time!
+Our unique medical model design and manufacturing processes makes acrylic bone model development incredibly efficient, no matter how complex the construct or implant.
+We provide total peace-of-mind, walking clients through the development process in real-time, to ensure models are 100% accurate and deliver on-time!

-Quality, anatomically accurate medical models have extensive uses for patient explanations, staff training, and surgeon demonstrations.
+Our anatomically correct medical models are extensively used for patient education, sales training, and surgeon demonstration to help facilitate in-depth explanations for many orthopedic surgical techniques.
 Our translucent extremity models facilitate in-depth explanation of a variety of orthopedic surgical techniques, such as:

 Open Reduction/Internal Fixation (ORIF)